IrisQin17/NLP-Language-Corrector/README.md

 All of our results is store in a List `List<List<tokenType>> result`

-For now, we support German, French(which none of the team members have fluency),and English.
+For now, we support German, French, Spanish(3 languages which none of the team members have fluency),and English.

 ### Database:
 Software Tool: Open-source Database ArangoDB which supports the functions of creating and maintaining a directed graph based data collections inside.